eslint/rfcs/designs/2019-worker-threads/README.md

 This feature introduces complexity for parallelism.
 It will be an additional cost to maintain our codebase.

 This feature might not fit `eslint-plugin-import` and `@typescript-eslint`.
 Those have to parse the entire codebase to check types, but workers cannot share the parsed information.
 Every worker has to parse the entire codebase individually.
-But linting in parallel is faster than single-thread in spite of the cost of duplicate works.
+But if there are many files, linting in parallel is faster than single-thread in spite of the cost of duplicate works.
+And in the future, maybe we can add the step that initializes the shared data then shares the data with every worker by `SharedArrayBuffer`.

 ## Backwards Compatibility Analysis